EndPointCorp/end-point-blog/2013/11/07/ie7-href-attributes-of-links-added-via.html.md

 author: Greg Davidson
 gh_issue_number: 876
 tags: browsers, javascript, jquery, tips
-title: IE7 &quot;Enhances&quot; href Attributes of Links Added via innerHTML
+title: "IE7 “Enhances” href Attributes of Links Added via innerHTML"
 ---

 I ran into this issue the other day while testing a new feature for a client site.
 The code worked well in Chrome, Firefox, Safari and IE (8-11) but it blew up in IE7.
 The page was fairly straightforward — I was using jQuery and the excellent [doT.js templating library](http://olado.github.io/doT/index.html) to build up some HTML and add it to the page after the DOM had loaded.
 This content included several links like so: